CyberSec First Responder® (CFR) Certification

 CertNexus CyberSec First Responder® (CFR) Certification

-The CertNexus CFR certification is ideal for candidates who are involved in monitoring and detecting security incidents in information systems and networks.
-This certification validates that a candidate knows the necessary tools, tactics, and procedures to manage cybersecurity risks; identify various types of common threats, evaluate the organization's security, collect and analyze cybersecurity intelligence; and remediate and report incidents.
+The CertNexus CFR certification is for candidates involved in monitoring and detecting security incidents in information systems and networks.
+This certification validates a candidate's understating of using necessary tools, tactics, and procedures to manage cybersecurity risks, identifying various types of common threats, evaluating the organization's security, collecting and analyzing cybersecurity intelligence, and remediating and report incidents.
 The CFR certification is ideal for cybersecurity practitioners who currently perform job functions related to protecting information systems by ensuring their availability, integrity, authentication, confidentiality, and non-repudiation.

 Key skills measured in the CFR-310 exam are:

 - Explaining the purpose and use of attack tools and technique